barryquinn1/msbvar/README.md

 msbvar
 ======

 I will try to support the msbvar R package.
-For the moment I am underqualifed to understand all the things inside it, but will try :) Just now I have corrected small error in summary.BSVAR function with absent parameter p.
+For the moment I am underqualifed to understand all the things inside it, but will try :) Just now I have corrected a small error in summary.BSVAR function with absent parameter p.

-You may install package
+You may install package using
 ```R
 require("devtools")
 install_github("bdemeshev/msbvar")
 ```

-On macos I need [fortran 4.2 to compile](http://cran.r-project.org/bin/macosx/tools/gfortran-4.2.3.pkg) the package.
+On macos one needs [fortran 4.2](http://cran.r-project.org/bin/macosx/tools/) to install the package.

 Best,

 Boris